plumier/plumier/.docs/route-generation-cheat-sheet.md

 # Route Generation Cheat Sheet

-### Basic Controller Without Parameter Binding
+## Without Route

-If no `@route` decorator provided all data passed to the action parameter by default will be of type of string.
+If no `@route` decorator provided, generated route will be of type GET.
+> Parameter binding will be ignored (due to no type information if no decorator provided)
+> All data type assumed to be of type string even if you provided other type

 ```typescript
 export class AnimalController {